 More concerning is the heat generated by the Blade 15.
 It doesn’t get hot enough to become uncomfortable to touch or make you worried it’s about to explode like a boiled egg in a microwave, but it’s still alarming to think all those pricey components are getting a roasting.

 While a 512GB hard drive is forgivable for a laptop costing under £2000, it’s less excusable when it costs near-to £3000.
-And even if Razer’s reasoning is it doesn’t want to drive up the price further, it would at least be nice to at have the option to upgrade to a 1TB model.
+And even if Razer’s reasoning is that it doesn’t want to drive up the price further, it would at least be nice to have the option to upgrade to a 1TB model.

 Onto more positive news, the RTX 2080 model of the Razer Blade 15 showcases excellent read and write speeds at 3280.8 MB/s and 1859.6 MB/s respectively.
 I haven’t seen any other gaming laptop match these scores in the past six months.
 This means the Razer Blade 15 will be seriously nippy when saving or loading files stored in the laptop.